grommasdietz/kirby-locale/README.md

 <span lang="en">Example</span>
 ```

-The locale picker in Kirby’s page create and title rename dialogs can be activated individually based on `intendedTemplate` and saves `title_locale` to your content.
+The optional select field in Kirby’s page create and title rename dialogs can be activated individually based on `intendedTemplate` and saves `title_locale` to your content.
 This gives you full flexibility to set `lang` attribute yourself.

 ## Requirements